wwmoraes/kubegraph/README.md

 ## 🧐 About <a name = "about"></a>

-KubeGraph is a CLI tool that parses kubernetes resources and generates a graph with the relations between those.
+Kubegraph is a CLI tool that parses kubernetes resources and generates a graph with the relations between those.
 The graph is done using Graphviz, and can be further customized after generation.